ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/1_get_a_starter_website.md

 Next, create a few content items of proper content types in each of these folders:

-- 4 Articles (at least, to best see the effects of the Content Scheduler block that you will create in step 3.)
+- 4 Articles (at least, to best see the effects of the Content Scheduler block that you can create in step 3.)
 - 3 Dog Breeds
 - 3 Tips

 ### Add images

 When you need an image, you can use one from [this image pack](img/photos.zip).
-This will let you compare effects of your work to screenshots in the tutorial.
+This lets you compare effects of your work to screenshots in the tutorial.

 At this point you're ready to proceed with the next step.